Hazelight/Docs-UnrealEngine-Angelscript/content/cpp-bindings/precompiled-data.md

 your Project's script folder and parse and compile them.
 This can take a relatively long amount of time, especially on platforms with slower CPUs and hard drives.

-In order to improve startup time in packade builds, it is possible to instruct the packaged binary to emit a precompiled script cache.
+In order to improve startup time in packaged builds, it is possible to instruct the packaged binary to emit a precompiled script cache.
 When a precompiled script cache file is present, the plugin will load the compiled script bytecode directly from the cache, skipping the need to load, parse and compile all the script files.

-In addition to this, the plugin is able to generate a directory of C++ code files that function the same as the angelscript bytecode for the compiled script.
+In addition to this, the plugin is able to generate a directory of C++ code files that function the same as the angelscript bytecode for your scripts.
 Recompiling the game binary with these C++ files included in it will then hook into angelscript's JIT compilation system to replace virtual machine bytecode execution with native C++.
 This significantly improves runtime execution speed of script code.